A simple example of "non-minimal" Pre-Big Bang scenario: Examples of physical models compatible with the PTA signal

 \subsection{Viscosity and broken $S$-duality}

 To give an example of non-minimal pre-big bang scenario with broken $S$-duality symmetry we shall now assume that the fluid source contributing to the dynamics of the high-curvature string phase has a non-vanishing shear viscosity, $\eta_V \not=0$, as explicitly taken into account in Sect. \ref{sec21} (see in particular Eqs. (\ref{24b}), (\ref{24d})).
-This may typically happen at high curvature, and has been recently discussed, in particular, for the SHG case \cite{Quin} (but the presence of viscosity can affect, of course, also other models of sources).
+As already stressed in Sec. \ref{sec21}, we expect such viscosity to produce a corresponding spectral parameter $H_V$ of the order of the string mass scale.
+Indeed, shear viscosity may typically appears at high curvature, as recently discussed, in particular, for the SHG case \cite{Quin} (but the presence of viscosity can affect, of course, also other models of sources).
 In such a case the slope of the high-frequency GW spectrum, controlled by $\ti \b_h$, would be modified as discussed in Sect. \ref{sec23}, while the slope of the associated axion spectrum, controlled by $\b_\sg$, would keep unchanged: one would then obtain $\ti \b_h \not=-\b_\sg$ and $\ep = \b_\sg+ \ti \b_h \not=0$, according to Eq. (\ref{222}).
 We have, in particular, two possibilities.

 The first one is a string phase with an isotropic geometry, $\bp= \gp$.
 In that case the shear viscosity does not contribute to the background solution \cite{Dolgov} (see Eq. (\ref{24d})) but only to the evolution of tensor perturbations.
 Hence, the shear parameter $H_V$ is in principle free, and can be modeled {\it ad hoc} to try to satisfy the two conditions (\ref{32}), once the background values of $\bp=\gp$, $\fp$ and $C$ are given.